Developing an Advertising Program

 3. Setting the advertising budget

 Advertising represents a significant financial commitment and needs to be part of a formalized budgeting process.
-One method of making decisions regarding an advertising budget is to use the objective and task method, which has the company allocating money to its marketing budget based on specific objectives, instead of basing the marketing budget on sales revenues or projections alone.
+One method for allocating an advertising budget is the objective-and-task method, which allocates funds to the marketing budget based on specific objectives rather than relying solely on sales revenues or projections.

 Alternatively, businesses may opt to use the competitive parity method.
-This approach is used when an advertiser decides the advertising budget based on what competitors are spending.
+This approach is used when an advertiser determines the advertising budget based on competitors' spending.

 4. Designing the advertisement

-Advertising messaging generally focuses on the product or service’s key benefits that have been identified during testing as being most important to the target market.
-The content of the advertisement consists of both informational and persuasive components, often woven together in a way that makes it difficult to identify individual elements of the ad.
+Advertising messaging generally focuses on the product or service’s key benefits identified during testing as most important to the target market.
+The advertisement contains both informational and persuasive components, often woven together in a way that makes it difficult to identify individual elements.
 While there are many different appeals an advertisement can make, the three most common are fear appeals, sex appeals and humorous appeals.

-- Fear appeals: Fear appeals convey the idea that a potential customer will be able to avoid a negative experience if they purchase a particular product or service, change a behavior or an amount of interaction with or consumption of a product.
+• Fear appeals: Fear appeals convey the idea that a potential customer will be able to avoid a negative experience if they purchase a particular product or service, change a behavior or an amount of interaction with or consumption of a product.
 Fear appeals tap into not only fear itself, but FOMO—fear of missing out—making fear appeals successful for campaigns as varied as travel, luxury goods, diet supplements and public service announcements.
 Remember the “this is your brain on drugs” PSA from the Partnership for a Drug-Free America?
 Classic use of a fear appeal.
-In order for a fear appeal to be successful, the appeal must be strong enough to capture the attention of the target audience, but not so strong that it causes people to be repelled.
+For a fear appeal to be successful, it must be strong enough to capture the target audience's attention without being so strong as to repel them.

-- Sex appeals: Sex appeals convey the idea that by using the product or service, the customer will become more attractive in some way.
+• Sex appeals: Sex appeals convey the idea that by using the product or service, the customer will become more attractive in some way.
 Studies indicate that sex appeals generate greater response than other types of appeals, but may not increase recall, recognition or purchase intent.
-Furthermore, changing social norms have challenged the traditional imagery associated with sex appeals, as consumers demand postitive body images, gender inclusivity and realistic representations of roles.
-Sex appeals are best suited to campaigns where sexual imagery matches the image and positioning of the brand, and even then, sex appeals require careful planning so as to not appear overly sexualized.
+Furthermore, changing social norms have challenged the traditional imagery associated with sex appeals, as consumers demand positive body images, gender inclusivity, and realistic representations of roles.
+Sex appeals are best suited to campaigns where sexual imagery matches the image and positioning of the brand, and even then, sex appeals require careful planning so as not to appear overly sexualized.

-- Humorous appeals: Humorous appeals work by insinuating that the advertised brand is either more fun or exciting than the brand of a competitor.
-Advertisers believe that increases ad effectiveness, but some research indicates that the humor can wear off quickly.
+• Humorous appeals: Humorous appeals work by suggesting that the advertised brand is more fun or exciting than a competitor's brand.
+Advertisers believe that humor increases ad effectiveness, but some research indicates that the humor can wear off quickly.
 Remember Geico’s Maxwell, the talking pig who squealed the entire ride home?
-He quickly went from cute to annoying, and he is no longer a Geico mascot, as the last commercial with him stopped airing in March 2019.
+He quickly went from cute to annoying, and he is no longer a Geico mascot, as his last commercial ended in March 2019.
 Another potential issue is that different cultures may interpret humorous appeals differently.

 Once the type of appeal has been decided, an advertiser still has to create the actual message.
 Translating the ideas and concepts of the advertising team into an actual advertisement is a complicated process that involves many different moving parts and the cooperation of many different people, including designers, content writers and artists.
-Layout and production costs must be considered, as well as user experience.
+Layout and production costs must be considered, along with user experience.

 5. Selecting the right media

-There are many different options when it comes to advertisement placement.
-Different types of products and different objectives may make one medium more attractive than another.
+There are many options for advertising placement.
+Different product types and objectives may make one medium more attractive than another.
 Cost is a consideration as well.
-While there are a wealth of options, the internet, television and direct mail together comprise more than 75 percent of advertising dollar expenditures.
+While there is a wealth of options, the internet, television, and direct mail together comprise more than 75 percent of advertising dollar expenditures.

 6. Scheduling the advertising

-While there is no foolproof formula for scheduling advertising, three important considerations must be considered when creating the schedule.
+While there is no foolproof formula for scheduling advertising, three important considerations must be taken into account when creating the schedule.

 They are: